Andre601/blog/docs/posts/2022/10-29-itemsadder.md

 [^1]: https://itemsadder.devs.beer/
 [^2]:
-    Custom blocks are bound to certain limits.
-As an example will `REAL_NOTE` blocks not allow transparent textures or open sides that would expose a covered block face, as MC won't render those usually covered, resulting in an X-Ray effect.
+    Custom blocks are bound to certain limitations.
+As an example can you not have open sites or transparent textures with `REAL_NOTE` or `REAL` blocks.
+This is due to Minecraft not rendering block faces that are covered by other blocks.
+And since MC doesn't know that our block isn't covering the full side will this result in an X-Ray effect.
-    `REAL_TRANSPARENT` is a workaround for this case.
+    The usage of `REAL_TRANSPARENT` to bypass this effect is recommended.
+Tho it only allows fully opaque and fully transparent textures.
+No semi-transparent ones (So no custom coloured glass as an example).
 [^3]: https://blockbench.net

 [ia_block_types]: https://itemsadder.devs.beer/plugin-usage/adding-content/item-properties/blocks#type